JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 First, a channel is created to collect the fetch results, `channel := make(chan string)`.

-Next, the `urls` are looped over and a goroutine is created to fetch each url.
+Next, the `urls` are looped over, creating a goroutine to fetch each url.

 ```go
 for _, url := range urls {